Want to be a Vet?

 Graduates from North American veterinary schools accredited by the American Veterinary Medical Association can also apply to become members of RCVS.
 Holders of many European degrees are also eligible to register with RCVS if they are also EU citizens.
 For a list of approved European degrees, please refer to the RCVS website.
 Information on European veterinary schools can also be found on the EAEVE (European Association of Establishments for Veterinary Education) website.

 Work in the veterinary profession is highly rewarding, but also very demanding.
 Every veterinary surgeon has an obligation to deal with emergencies in any species at any time.
 The RCVS advises anyone contemplating a career in veterinary practice to remember that it can be a 24-hour service, 365 days a year.

 At White Cross Vets, we believe veterinary surgeons work best when they are adequately rested and have a good work-life balance.
-For this reason, we operate a 40-hour per week system with no out-of-hours shifts a generous holiday allowance and package of benefits.
+For this reason, we operate a 40-hour per week system with no out-of-hours shifts a generous holiday allowance and a package of benefits.
 Our out-of-hours work is covered by a trusted partner.

 University entry requirements

 University entrance requirements vary between the different veterinary schools.
 The Royal College of Veterinary Surgeons gives the following general advice, but you must check the requirements very carefully in the individual university prospectuses.
-Prospectuses can be obtained free of charge direct from the universities, or can be viewed on their websites.
+Prospectuses can be obtained free of charge directly from the universities, or can be viewed on their websites.